MicrosoftDocs/azure-dev-docs/articles/python/configure-local-development-environment.md

 This article provides the one-time setup instructions to create and validate a local dev environment that's suitable for Python on Azure:

-- [Install required components](#required-components), such as Python and the Azure CLI.
+- [Install required components](#required-components), namely an Azure account, Python, and the Azure CLI.
 - [Configure authentication](#configure-authentication) for when you use Azure SDK libraries to provision, manage, and access Azure resources.
 - Review the process of [using Python virtual environments](#use-python-virtual-environments) for each of your projects.